ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 {: #spp_considerations}

 The {{site.data.keyword.IBM}} Spectrum Protect Plus service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.
+{: shortdesc}

-This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to  V2.2 or later.
-The current IBM Spectrum Protect Plus version that is installed is V10.1.3.
+This service is available only to instances that are running VMware vSphere 6.5.
+The current IBM Spectrum Protect Plus version that is installed is V10.1.5.
 {:note}

 ## Technical specifications for IBM Spectrum Protect Plus